gregorbj/OregonDOT-VisionEval/documents/drafts/Driverless_Vehicle_Mods.md

 This module will be run after the AdjustVehicleOwnership module is run.
 Household vehicles of each age and type will be randomly assigned as driverless given the assigned probability for the age and type.
 The assignments will be recorded in the *Driverless* dataset in the *Vehicle* table with a value of 1 for driverless vehicles owned by the household and 0 for other household vehicles.
 Car services assigned to the household will be assigned the LowCarSvcDriverlessProp value or HighCarSvcDriverlessProp value for the car service level applicable to the household.

 The module will also calculate a preliminary estimate of the proportion of household DVMT that is in driverless vehicles.
-This will be stored in the *DriverlessDvmtProp* dataset in the *Household* table and the *HhDriverlessDvmtProp* dataset in the *Marea* table.
+This will be stored in the *DriverlessDvmtProp* dataset in the *Household* table.
 This is necessary in order for the CalculateRoadPerformance module to calculate the effects of driverless vehicles on road performance.
 These preliminary estimates will be based on the assumption that household DVMT is split equally among vehicles available to the household (excluding low level car service).
 This can be calculated from the vehicle data for each household by selecting the *Driverless* values where *VehicleAccess* is not equal to *LowCarSvc*.
 The preliminary estimate of the driverless DVMT proportion for the household will be the sum of the selected *Driverless* values divided by the number of selected values.
 Note that these preliminary estimates are refined to reflect a more realistic distribution of household DVMT among vehicles and account for low level car service use, car service deadhead, relative car service occupancy, and potential for greater use of driverless vehicles by the CalculateVehicleOperatingCost module.

 The Set specifications for the module will save the following:
 - *DriverlessDvmtProp* in the *Household* table; and,